-The deadline for entries to the BusinessGreen Technology Awards has been extended by one week to 5pm on Friday 19th October.
+Deadline for entries for fifth annual BusinessGreen Technology Awards extended by one week to Monday 7th October

-In order to ensure a level playing field, anyone who has submitted an entry will also have until the new deadline to update their submission if they wish to do so.
+In order to ensure a level playing field, those who have already submitted their entries can also modify their submissions up to the new deadline if they wish to do so.